Pinfire cartridge: History

 After Casimir's death in 1852, his son Eugene continued to market the pinfire design with great success.
 It became increasingly popular in Europe and large numbers of rifles, shotguns, and revolvers (often called Lefaucheux guns after their inventor whoever the maker was), were manufactured from the mid-1850s until the late 1890s.
 They were quicker and easier to load than percussion weapons with loose black powder, percussion caps and bullet; and they were also much more likely to fire reliably when wet.
 Pinfire cartridges were available in a large number of sizes for various types of weapon.

 While pinfire rifles and shotguns began to decline in use from the early 1860s onward, after the introduction of mass-produced centerfire rifle and shotgun cartridges, pinfire revolvers in particular became very successful and widespread, being adopted by the armies of France, Italy, Spain, Switzerland, Sweden, and others.
 They were also widely used during the American Civil War, although sometimes despised because of their low-power compared to more common percussion revolvers made by gun manufacturers such as Colt and Smith & Wesson.
 Some navies also adopted them for "sea service", these examples were often being made out of brass which is largely unaffected by the corrosion, caused by the salt in a maritime environment.

-Pinfire became obsolete once reliable rimfire and centerfire cartridges became available because without a pin which needed aligning in the slot in the chamber wall they were quicker to load.
-They were also safer because they had no protruding pin which could cause the ammunition to accidentally detonate during rough handling, particularly of loose ammunition.
+Pinfire became obsolete once reliable rimfire and centerfire cartridges were available by the 1880s; it is unsuited for high-pressure loads since they can blow off the pin, while the protruding pin can cause the ammunition to discharge accidentally if handled carelessly.
+Due to their low cost, pinfire cartridges were kept in commercial production until 1914, afterwards it was produced in small quantities until the 1930s.